dan-the-dev/object-calisthenics-rules/README.md

 # Object Calisthenics Rules

+## Introduction
 A repository from [DAN-THE-DEV](https://www.linkedin.com/in/daniele-scillia/) to learn Object Calisthenics rules and see some examples about them in some different languages.

+## What is Object Calisthenics
 When it comes to Object Oriented programming, it's easy to make mistakes; with Object Calisthenics you have some rules that you can use to bring the fundamentals of the best practices of this paradigm.
+Object Calisthenics rules born with the objective of preventing Code Smells.

-**Object Calisthenics** is about constraining software design decision: it's not about what you can do, **it's about what you cannot do**.
+**Object Calisthenics** is about constraining software design decision: it's not about what you can do, but more about **what you cannot do**.

 Why do we need to consider design important:

 - TDD is not enough: it definitely has positive side effects on design, but will not take care of design by itself
-- DRY is not enough: refactoring efforts cannot be put only on removing duplication
+- DRY is not enough: refactoring efforts cannot be put only on removing duplication, we need more than that
-- TDD punish you if you don't understand design: if writing a test become complex, design need an improvement
+- TDD punish you if you don't understand design: if writing a test become complex, it's a clear feedback that design need an improvement

-### Object Calisthenics rules

-The heuristics beyond those rules are mainly two:
+There are two euristics beyond those rules:

-- **Tell, don't ask:** tell object to perform actions instead of asking them for data to be process outside of it
+- **Tell, don't ask:** tell object to perform actions instead of asking them for data to be process outside of it; this comes from the original idea of Object Oriented programming of having objects communicate with each other via messages
-- **Law of Demeter:** aka "don't talk with strangers", each component should only talk to its close friends
+- **Law of Demeter:** aka "don't talk with strangers", each component should only talk to its close friends in order to favor simplicity

-**Here are the 10 rules:**
+## Object Calisthenics rules

 1. Only one level of indentation per method